It’s Gap Time…Where Will They Live?

 My first piece of advice is to recommend that they start early, bringing or sending any of those things home that need to be at home for however short or long a gap time they have.
 If you are visiting them for Spring Family Weekend or they are making a trip home after they stop wearing sweaters but before exams, transfer some of their belongings home; it will make for lighter work later.

 For students who live in (or sublease) off-campus apartments over the summer gap but are not planning on renewing their lease, things get complicated and frustrating.
 Most leases end on July 30th.
-Classes do not end until August 7th.
-That leaves those students in a triple bind: where should they live for that 10 day period AND where do they store their stuff AND how do they manage this while heading into finals?
+Classes do not end until a week or so into August.
+That leaves those students in a triple bind: where should they live for that interim period AND where do they store their stuff AND how do they manage this while heading into finals?
 If you are the renter of record, start by checking with the apartment management to see if they will extend the lease on their current place.
 I’ll admit it’s unlikely because most of the apartments have incoming renters for whom to prepare.
 That leaves them no incentive to grant an extension, and most won’t.

 Which leads to another aspect of these complex logistics.
 If your student is moving into another apartment or house, most new leases start sometime the first week or so in August.
 Again, this is to allow the management company to clean and prepare the premises for new tenants.
 Moving while studying to complete a semester is not ideal.
 If your student is graduating, think about having them ask a good friend to put them up.
 Or you can look into an inexpensive hotel or Airbnb.
 If you expect this scenario, have them pare down their summer belongings to the barest minimum (think Study Abroad subsistence here) before they even start their Summer classes.
 As for those students moving from the Summer semester straight into Fall, there is no easy solution for their belongings.
 It is one of the major reasons that I am not a big fan of students changing living arrangements every year.